Why you’ll love it

 You can still find a traditional Devonshire tea in a quaint east coast tearoom or indulge yourself in luscious gourmet treats in a stylish café.
 Try Gallery Artspaces in Triabunna for good coffee, tasty snacks and local art, or Artifakt Gallery and Café in Swansea for delicious coffee and snacks and a chance to browse the collection of local art and crafts.

+Visit the recently opened Fire and Ice Café next to the Caltex Service station, open for breakfast, lunch and dinner, 5 days per week (Thursday through Monday).
 Stop in at the Bark Mill Tavern and bakery in Swansea for a tasty snack or light meal, and a chance to visit the Bark Mill Museum.
 The quirky Pondering Frog, south of Bicheno, specialises in house-made berry ice creams, Devonshire tea (with enormous fluffy scones) and a selection of house-made cherry wines and liqueurs, preserves and local honey.
 And frogs.
 Lots of frogs…

 Visit Blue Edge Bakery and Pasinis Café, Wine Bar and Deli in Bicheno and Tombolo café at Coles Bay, where your espresso need will be met with award-winning Tasmanian Villino coffee, as well as sweet treats and light meals made with local ingredients.